 Over the years, I’ve used a fair variety of equipment, from cameras to computers – my first SLR was a Minolta X-9, with a variety of lenses, including a Sigma 70-210, an off-brand 2x-teleconverter, and a Centon 500mm mirror – this was eventually backed up with a Centon DF300 as a second body.

 The whole lot got traded in for a Minolta 3Xi and Sigma 28-300 zoom, which I took around Europe a couple of times in ’93 and ’96 – this saw extensive use until my first hiatus from spotting, and was eventually replaced in 2003 (!) by a Nikon F65 and Sigma 28-300 zoom*, shortly after being replaced with a Nikon D50 and Sigma 28-300 zoom, which was used when I briefly came back spotting in 2006.

-in 2013, I acquired a Nikon D3100, and initial attempts at Avgeeking with this were let down by the fact my existing zoom was manual-only on that body, so I bought a Tamron 70-300, which is the setup I use today.
+In 2013, I acquired a Nikon D3100, and initial attempts at Avgeeking with this were let down by the fact my existing zoom was manual-only on that body, so I bought a Sigma 70-300 to go with the kit 18-55 zoom, which is the setup I use today.

 Occasional cameraphone shots are taken (Samsung Galaxy S5 and S7, and lately Huawei P20Pro), mostly to get round problems with fences.

-Editing is generally done on an elderly ASUS X53U running Lubuntu 18.04, using either Gimp 2.8 or Darktable, depending on whether I’m working with jpegs or RAW files.
-If I get the chance, I borrow my wife’s desktop, running Windows 10 on a decent i5-based chip – Gimp 2.8 does in seconds on that what takes me 10 minutes on my machine.
+Until recently, editing was generally done on an elderly ASUS X53U running Lubuntu 18.04, using either Gimp 2.8 or Darktable, depending on whether I’m working with jpegs or RAW files.

 *The F65 was never used for spotting, instead it was used for another project, before being replaced by the D50, which was – barely!)